RatanShreshtha/DeepThought/content/posts/welcome-to-deep-thought.md

 +++
-title = "Welcome to Deep Thought." description = "A simple blog theme focused on writing powered by Bulma and Zola" date = 2020-08-31
+title = "Welcome to DeepThought" description = "A simple blog theme focused on writing powered by Bulma and Zola" date = 2020-08-31
 [taxonomies]